sabio-engineering/cookbook-dvelp/handbook/information-security/use-of-cryptographic-controls-policy.md

 For guidance on using and getting the most out of 1Password, please see [their website](https://support.1password.com/explore/get-started/).

+You are required to confirm installation and usage of 1Password on the second sheet of the [Device Log](https://docs.google.com/spreadsheets/d/1DV6c4mM0YExWZbqztMBWbKUqNlQjDYSBWLHTuvpn3ls/edit#gid=195746426)

 ### Sharing Credentials

 We do not share login credentials.
 This is so that we retain the ability to